Estimate Time4 min

 • The S&P 500’s stochastics suggest stocks are expensive.

-Where might stocks go from here?
-Based on stochastics, the short-term outlook suggests stocks may be expensive.
+Despite these risks, stocks are near all-time highs.
+What might the outlook be over the short term?
+Based on stochastics, the outlook suggests stocks may be expensive.

 What are stochastics?

 Stochastics are a momentum measure that ranges from 0 to 100.
-If you add this indicator to your charts, stochastics can typically be found beneath the price chart (see Stochastics applied to the S&P 500 below).
+If you add this indicator to your charts, stochastics can typically be found beneath the price chart.

 Stochastics applied to the S&P 500®